Donetsk: Foundation and early history

 One of the early mining settlements in the territory of Donetsk was Alexandrovka (Oleksandrivka).
 The existence of Aleksandrovskaya (Oleksandrivska) Cossack sloboda in its place is attested by 1779, with the Aleksandrovsky (Oleksandrivska) coal mine eventually being opened there.

 The city of Donetsk was founded in 1869 by Welsh businessman John Hughes, who operated a steel plant and several coal mines at Aleksandrovka.
 The workers’ settlement at the plant merged with Aleksandrovka and the place was named Yuzovo/Yuzove, later Yuzovka/Yuzivka (Юзово, Юзовка, Юзове, Юзівка), after Hughes.
 In its early period, it received immigrants from Wales, especially from the town of Merthyr Tydfil.
 By the beginning of the 20th century, Yuzovka had approximately 50,000 inhabitants, and attained the status of a city in 1917.
 The main district of Yuzovka is named English Colony, and the British origin of the city is reflected in its layout and architecture.

+Building of a former English-speaking school for the British in Yuzovka.